browserengineering/book/book/invalidation.md

 Anyway, the next step is, check the dirty flag before using the protected field. `BlockLayout` uses its `children` field in three
-places: to recursively call `layout` on all its children; to compute its `height`; and to `paint` itself.
+places: to recursively call `layout` on all its children, to compute its `height`, and to `paint` itself.
 Let's add a check in each place:

 ``` {.python replace=self.height/new_height expected=False}
 class BlockLayout: